Northern Sierra Madre Natural Park: Biodiversity

 The Northern Sierra Madre Natural Park is within the Sierra Madre Biogeographic Zone which lies along the eastern side of Central Luzon.
-It is considered as one of the most important protected areas system in the Philippines owing to the myriad of rare and endangered species of flora and fauna that it supports.
+It is considered one of the most important protected areas in the Philippines, owing to the myriad of rare and endangered species of flora and fauna that it supports.
 They include the Philippine eagle, giant golden-crowned flying fox, Philippine eagle-owl, Isabela oriole, green sea turtle, loggerhead sea turtle, hawksbill sea turtle, Philippine crocodile and dugong.
 It is also home to the green-faced parrotfinch and the Northern Sierra Madre forest monitor.

 The park is also a habitat to many endemic species of plants.
 It spans two ecoregions.
 The Luzon rain forests extend from sea level up to 1000 meters elevation, and are characterized by various species of tall, straight and slender trees of the family Dipterocarpaceae such as Shorea spp. and Hopea spp..
 The Luzon montane rain forests include areas above 1000 meters elevation, and the predominant trees are oaks and laurels.
 The park is home to various orchids such as Dendrobium aclinia, the leguminous plant millettia, and species of citrus (Aurantioideae).

 Woodlands cover the largest portion of the park followed by agricultural lands and grasslands.
 In the coastal municipalities of Palanan and Maconacon where agricultural lands are mostly found, the most common crops are palay, coconut, corn, peanuts, pineapple and other vegetable crops.
 Grasslands and shrublands are found mainly in the park's southwestern portion where cogon grass and talahib grow.

+Indigenous communities

+The park is home to Indigenous Dumagat and Agta communities.